About: History: Test Development

 2004: The Maryland State Board of Education approves tying HSA performance to a high school diploma.

-2005: The first class of students required to pass the HSAs enters grade 9.
+2005: The first class of students required to pass the HSAs or earn a combined score of 1602 on all four HSAs enters grade 9.

 2006: A poll conducted by the University of Baltimore's Schaefer Center for Public Policy shows the majority of Maryland residents support high school exit exams.